vygr/ChrysaLisp/docs/ITERATION.md

 t
 ```

-## Map and Reduce
+## Map, Reduce and Filter

-Mapping and reduction transform a sequence by either transforming each element
+Mapping transforms a sequence by transforming each element via a function to
+produce a list of the transformed elements.

-or combining each element to a single result.
-Reduction can take an optional
+Reduction transforms a sequence by combining each element to produce a single
-start value.
+result.
+Reduction can take an optional start value.

+Filtering transforms a sequence by producing a list of all the elements that
+pass the filter test function.

 These also come in `(map-rev)` and `(reduce-rev)` flavours.